20k/crapmud_documentation/README.md

 print("some_string") -> gets printed onto the terminal prior to any return values, works even if the script breaks except for timeouts, will not overwrite errors.
 Works for everyone

+async_print("some_string") -> Dynamically and asynchronously sends a string to the client.
+Works correctly with realtime scripts unlike print().
+Lightly ratelimited to prevent server abuse

 timeout_yield(); -> cooperatively terminates the script if past the execution timeout.
 Print and #D only give output if the script is cooperatively terminated, which includes calling any function whatsoever, including any script, *s_call, db functions, and misc functions.
 The only method by which to get non cooperative termination is to timeout in pure JS code after 6 seconds, instead of the usual 5s timeout cap

 ### Other (non scriptable)